xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 'Close browser'
 WebUI.closeBrowser()
 ```
+By default, your screenshot will be saved to your temp folder.

+### Store your screenshot in a custom location

-2\.
-You want to take a screenshot of the current browser after logging in and store it custom location:
+ The following example also takes a screenshot of your current browser after logging in.
+Here, the screenshot is saved to a custom location.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint